The 12 Most Iconic Holiday Homes Ranked

 Every holiday needs a lot of humor and Christmas Vacation does just that.
 After multiple failed vacations, the Griswold clan plans on celebrating the holidays with their family.
 The house is COVERED in lights, the tree is too big for the living room, and everything is set for what they think will be a great Christmas, but in classic Griswold style, nothing goes as planned.
 It’s a hilarious take on the meaning of the holiday season.

-White Christmas is not only a song or desired weather outcome, but a memorable 1954 musical centered on saving an inn, close enough to a home.
+White Christmas is not only a song for desired weather outcome, but a memorable 1954 musical centered on saving an inn, close enough to a home.
 Enjoy this classic as Bing Crosby and Danny Kaye two veterans turned famous performers meet Rosemary Clooney and Vera-Ellen sisters on their way to Christmas perform at the inn.
 The boys’ World War II General happens to be the owner.
 The foursome achieves a yuletide miracle when they put on a show that saves the inn.

-The movie centers on two women, Cameron Diaz and Kate Winslet, tired of their relationships and personal lives switching homes.
+The movie centers on two women, Cameron Diaz and Kate Winslet, tired of their relationships and personal lives who switch homes.
 One’s a mansion in Los Angeles and the other a quaint, beautiful cottage in England.
 However, Kate Winslet’s cottage is the star of the movie.
 It’s perfectly cozy and the exact idea you have for what an English Cottage in the middle of Christmas should look like.
 However, our dreams were shattered when we realized that the home was built exclusively for the movie and is not a home.
 It’s still going on our list, though!

 How the Grinch Stole Christmas – Whoville